1996–97 Detroit Pistons season

 The 1996–97 Detroit Pistons season was the 49th season for the Detroit Pistons in the National Basketball Association, and their 40th season in Detroit, Michigan.

+Season summary

+Off-season

 During the off-season, the Pistons acquired Stacey Augmon and Grant Long from the Atlanta Hawks, and re-signed free agent and former "Bad Boy" Rick Mahorn, who was a member of the championship team that defeated the Los Angeles Lakers in the 1989 NBA Finals.
 The team also signed three-point specialist Kenny Smith, who won two NBA championships with the Houston Rockets, but was released to free agency in November after nine games.

+For the season, the Pistons redesigned their primary logo, replacing their traditional blue and red colors with teal, burgundy, black, silver and golden yellow to their color scheme of white.
+The team's primary logo featured a black and silver horse head with a flaming mane in burgundy and golden yellow, above the team name "Pistons" in white letters with teal shadows, and flaming tailpipes surrounded by a black outline; the flaming horse head and team name are in front of a burgundy basketball with silver seams, surrounded by a teal circle with a silver outline featuring the city name "Detroit" in white letters.

+The team also redesigned their home and road uniforms, which featured the flaming horse head along with the team name on the front of their jerseys.
+The white home uniforms featured a teal, golden yellow and burgundy trim, and teal side panels with golden yellow and burgundy outlines on their jerseys and shorts, while the road uniforms were changed from blue to teal, and featured a black, golden yellow and burgundy trim, and black side panels.

+The team's new primary logo, and new uniforms would both remain in use until 2001, while the basic design of the logo would last until 2005.

+Regular season

-The Pistons got off to a fast start by winning ten of their first eleven games of the regular season, on their way to a 20–4 start, and later holding a 34–12 record at the All-Star break.
-At mid-season, the team traded Augmon to the Portland Trail Blazers in exchange for Aaron McKie.
-Despite their successful start, the Pistons struggled a bit down the stretch posting a 20–16 record for the remainder of the season, losing six of their final nine games.
-The Pistons finished in third place in the Central Division with a 54–28 record, and earned the fifth seed in the Eastern Conference; this was also the team's first 50-win season since the 1990–91 season, and would be their last until the 2001–02 season.
+The Pistons got off to a fast start by winning ten of their first eleven games of the regular season, which included a six-game winning streak in November.
+The team got off to a 20–4 start to the season, and later on held a 34–12 record at the All-Star break.
+At mid-season, the Pistons traded Augmon to the Portland Trail Blazers in exchange for Aaron McKie.
+The Pistons posted another six-game winning streak in February, holding a 40–13 record as of February 23, 1997.
+However, despite their successful start, the team posted a 20–16 record after the All-Star break, losing six of their final nine games of the season.
+The Pistons finished in third place in the Central Division with a 54–28 record, and earned the fifth seed in the Eastern Conference; it was also the team's first 50-win season since the 1990–91 season, and would be their last until the 2001–02 season.